A Look at The Mall at Fairfield Commons in Beavercreek, OH: From Sears to New Hotels

 Origins and Development

 The Mall at Fairfield Commons opened on October 27, 1993, and was developed by Glimcher Realty Trust.
-The mall is in Beavercreek, Ohio, a suburb of Dayton.
-The location near Wright State University and Wright-Patterson Air Force Base boosts its commercial appeal.
+It is in Beavercreek, Ohio, a suburb of Dayton.
+The mall’s location near Wright State University and Wright-Patterson Air Force Base boosts its commercial appeal.

 The initial anchor stores included Elder-Beerman, Parisian, Sears, and J.C.
 Penney.
 Elder-Beerman occupied 150,800 square feet, Parisian took up 130,000 square feet, Sears covered 128,000 square feet, and J.C.
 Penney had 126,000 square feet.
 This mix of anchors provided a diverse range of shopping options from the start.